Lucky Star Wilmington NC Review of the Go-To Chinese Spot

 The Thai and Japanese Twist

-Moreover, Lucky Star offers an impressive selection of Thai curries and Japanese-style garlic fried rice.
-Their Pad Thai is surprisingly authentic for a multi-cuisine spot, featuring the traditional peanuts and lime wedge, while their Red and Green Curries offer a spicy, coconut-milk-based alternative to the heavier fried dishes.
+Lucky Star also offers Thai curries and Japanese-style garlic fried rice.
+The Pad Thai features peanuts and lime wedges for an authentic taste, while Red and Green Curries provide a flavorful, coconut-milk-based alternative to fried dishes.

 Friendly Faces Behind the Wok